pburkholder/vendoring-cookbook/README.md

 ## Problem

-You need to use Ruby gem libraries in your cookbook that are not part of chef-client Omnibus install.
+You need to use a Ruby gem in your cookbook libarary that is not part of chef-client Omnibus install.

-While this documentation stands alone, if you really want to understand what's going on, then `git clone` this cookbook, and check out the various tags.

-As simple, but contrived example, suppose you need to save an HTTP status code to a file, and you generally use the `excon` gem, so you want to run this:
+For example, you write a library that uses the 'excon' gem.

 ```
 # libraries/helper.rb: